education

 The task-level data tells a more nuanced story.
 Planning age-appropriate learning activities has an automation rate of 48%.
 That sounds alarming until you understand what it means in practice.
 AI tools like ChatGPT and specialized education platforms can generate lesson plan templates, suggest activities aligned with developmental milestones, and even create custom worksheets in seconds.
 A task that used to take you an evening of prep can now take thirty minutes.

 Observing and assessing child development sits at 35% automation.
 AI-powered observation tools can track behavioral patterns, flag developmental concerns, and generate progress reports.
 But they cannot sit on the carpet during circle time and notice that a child who is usually chatty has gone quiet for three days.
+They cannot tell from the way a child holds a pencil that fine motor development might be falling behind expectations.
+They cannot smell the cup of coffee on a parent's breath at drop-off and put the pieces together about why a five-year-old is suddenly anxious in the mornings.

 The Numbers Behind the Safety